5 Ways Active Parenting Helps to Prevent Child Abuse

 5. Active Parenting builds the parents’ own courage and self-esteem.

-RAISE AWARENESS WITH OUR PREVENT CHILD ABUSE SOCIAL MEDIA TOOLKIT
+RAISE AWARENESS WITH OUR PREVENT CHILD ABUSE TOOLKIT

 Active Parenting is Child Abuse Prevention - share this blue ribbon to raise awareness Active Parenting is Child Abuse Prevention - share the 7 Good Reasons NOT to Spank to raise awareness | SOCIAL MEDIA TOOLKIT